ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

-Migraines are stationary until provoked, usually found settling in corners or dark areas.
+Migraines are stationary until provoked, usually found hidden in corners or dark areas.

 Migraines %%pa**Skulk**++%, remaining formless and untargetable.
-While **Skulking**, they will %%at**Stain**++% the ground with growing fissures of darkness.
-These puddles spread throughout the arena and can be fallen into, dealing 20 heavy DPS and applying a slowing snare, requiring Avnlyla to jump out of the fluid.

-If Avnlyla gets close, it will stop **Staining** the arena and enrage, leaving its **Skulking** state, which allows it to be damaged.
-Migraines will gain form and immediately start rapidly moving and chasing Avnlyla, although they lack turning control or precise movement due to their size.
+While **Skulking**, they will stain the ground with growing fissures of darkness.
+These puddles spread throughout the arena and can be fallen into dealing 20 heavy DPS and applying a slowing snare, requiring Avnlyla to jump out of the fluid.
+If Avnlyla gets close, it will stop **Skulking** and permanently enrage, immediately entering an attack.
+It will gain form and immediately start rapidly moving and chasing Avnlyla, however it lacks turning control due to its size.

+It can %%at**Snap and Scream**++%, speeding up while extending a maw proper to bite at Avnlyla for 40 normal damage.
+If this misses, it will loudly scream and inflict %%db**Dizzying**++%, slowing Avnlyla's aim and animations for 4 seconds.
+Migraines will periodically manifest a %%at**Thousand Eyes** within itself and in **Stains** it created along the ground, growing their numbers over three seconds before all eyes sequentially aim and fire a beam at Avnlyla, dealing 15 light damage.

+Migraines deal 20 light contact damage.
+Migraines may stop moving to %%at

 %-se\[-\] **Compendium Entry**